 used” and “disk space total” for the mount point that the primary data

-The extra storage gained is thus almost the available space on of the secondary data dir, as only a single segment file is ever present on both volumes at once.
+The extra storage gained is thus almost the available space on of the secondary data directory, as only a single segment file is ever present on both volumes at once.

-Humio needs to be told where to store the secondary copies i.e. the location of the fileystem on the slower drive.
+Humio needs to be told where to store the secondary copies; that is, the location of the fileystem on the slower drive.

-While this is possible, there is a bit of work involved, as only completed segment files can reside n the secondary storage.
-All other support files, and segment files in progress need to reside on the primary disk.
+While this is possible, there is a bit of work involved, as only completed segment files can reside in the secondary storage.
+All other support files, and segment files in progress, need to reside on the primary disk.
 Humio must be shut down while this operation takes place.

 Basically only files matching

 bloom5*) can stay